dcnhn/udacity-sdce-fusion-starter/Final_WriteUp.md

 To reduce the track score *s* of unassigned tracks, the equation $s = {a \over w}$ was used.
 *w* is the window size to be monitored for the tracking. *a* is the number of assignments in the previous *w* cycles.
-It is important to note that the track score should only be reduced if the unassigned track is located within the field of view of the currently processed sensor.
+It is important to note that the track score should only be reduced if the unassigned track is located within the field of view (FOV) of the currently processed sensor.

 The deletion of a track was performed if at least one of the following conditions was met:
 1. The track score of a __confirmed__ track dropped below the deletion threshold
-2. The error covariance of the x-posiion was above the maximum allowed error covariance
+2. The error covariance of the x-position was above the maximum allowed error covariance
-3. The error covariance of the y-posiion was above the maximum allowed error covariance
+3. The error covariance of the y-position was above the maximum allowed error covariance
 4. No measurement was assigned to the track for M consecutive cycles

 In case a measurement was assigned to the track, the following steps were performed: